gobikrishnan-s3141/NetNC/README.md

 2. Iterative Minimum cut - itercut.py

-Install the dependencies: networkx 1.8 and numpy
+Install the dependencies: networkx>=1.8 and numpy

-For example: easy_install networkx==1.8
-	     easy_install numpy

-(itercut.py is verified to work with networkx 1.8.
+(itercut.py is verified to work with networkx >=1.8.
 Earlier versions are not compatible)

 More information is given in mincut/MinCut_README.txt